flying-tiger/tec_util/README.md

 returning a new, logically independent dataset from a function is not possible without adding a new frame to the user's layout, which may be undesireable.
-Therefore, we fall back to properly isolated, but a less efficient file-based API and force the user load the output file into their layout manually.
+Therefore, we fall back to properly isolated, but a less efficient file-based API and rely on the user load the output file into their layout manually.
 This is not ideal, and I may extend this API in the future, but it does what we need it to do for now.